Skip to main content

 Use Case

 Use this model when you want to specifically evaluate the performance of your paid marketing efforts, without considering the impact of organic channels.
-However, keep in mind that with this attribution model you don't actually test whether or not the purchase would have happened anyways.
+However, keep in mind that with this attribution model, you don't actually test whether or not the purchase would have happened anyway.

 Last Non-organic Click